Familiar face to lead Brandywine athletics - Leader Publications

 Sidenbender has two sons in college, and his youngest daughter recently transferred to Brandywine from Edwardsburg.

-After surpassing his 400th win this spring, Sidenbender has his sights set on meeting his baseball successor’s record.
-Chuck Hurdle, who Sidenbender volunteered for in 1999, finished his career with 461 wins.
+After surpassing his 400th win this spring, Sidenbender said he looked up and realized how close he was to his predecessor’s record wins.
+Chuck Hurdle, who Sidenbender volunteered for in 1999, finished his career coaching baseball with 461 wins.

+“You coach so long and you look up and those milestones are right there,” he said.

 As far as coaching goes, “boys tennis might be up in the air.
 It’s going to be tough here in the fall,” Sidenbender said.
 “In the spring, I’ll probably still be able to coach baseball, as long as I don’t go crazy.
 I didn’t want to give up baseball.”